DanielJohnston/techtest-honeycomb/README.md

 The order of applying rules is also critical to get right.
 Applying the discounts in reverse order to the second example gives 60 - (10% of subtotal = $6) - ($5 discount on 3 items = $15) = $39, a completely different order total.

-It's difficult to be certain of future requirements for interaction between different discounts.
+It's difficult to be certain of future requirements for presence of and interaction between different discounts.
 However, a reasonable assumption is that the discount rules should run in a pre-defined order, regardless of which is added to the order first, with each rule a de facto order line that passes along an updated subtotal to the next.
 This allows a hierarchy of rules to be established, guaranteeing the same result each time.

+It's less certain whether it's safe to assume that discounts can be applied universally, that is, that everyone receives the same discounts.

 In terms of how to define, store and add rules, the strategy pattern is a potential approach that might work.
 Rather than storing rules in a custom format and interpreting them each time, it makes sense to hardcode the rules until such time as a more user-customisable solution is required.
 However, how #add_discount would work to enable running of a rule against an order subtotal requires more thought.